MBA Careers in Technology

 Is a Career in Tech Right for You?

-Immediately upon your arrival at the Tepper School, you’ll meet with one of our career counselors to discuss your career aspirations.
+Immediately upon your arrival at the Tepper School, you’ll meet with one of our career counselors in the Masters Career Center to discuss your career aspirations.
 These in-depth conversations will help confirm which careers and industries align with your skills and interests.

 Tech-focused MBA students who want a deeper dive into a particular area or discipline are able to customize their program of study through our MBA tracks.
-Certain tracks, such as the Technology Leadership track, are cross-campus in nature, integrating coursework from Carnegie Mellon’s top-ranked School of Computer Science and offering opportunities to collaborate with faculty and graduate students outside of the Tepper School.
+Certain tracks, such as the Technology Strategy and Product Management track, are cross-campus in nature, integrating coursework from Carnegie Mellon’s top-ranked School of Computer Science and offering opportunities to collaborate with faculty and graduate students outside of the Tepper School.

 Students can also choose from more than 40 professional and social clubs to enhance their career prospects, like the Business and Technology Club.